lifelib-dev/lifelib/makedocs/source/libraries/basiclife/BasicTerm_SE.rst

 :func:`duration_mth` increments by 1 each step.
 If :func:`duration_mth`
 is negative, ``policy_count`` is read into :func:`pols_new_biz` when :func:`duration_mth` becomes 0.

+Since projections for in-force policies do not start from their issuance, the premium rates are calculated externaly by :mod:`~basiclife.BasicTerm_M` and fed into the model as a table.
+The premium rates are stored in *premium_table.xlsx* in the model folder and read into :attr:`premium_table` as a Series.

 Basic Usage